 There are no nature conservation sites designated for marine mammals or basking sharks in the immediate vicinity of Hunterston.
 However, species of marine mammal and basking sharks have been recorded in and around the Firth of Clyde.
-The Clyde Marine Mammal Project documents sightings of marine mammals (and basking sharks) in the Clyde, and is undertaking a visual and acoustic marine mammal survey of the Clyde waters.
-A summary of the Clyde Marine Mammal Project's records for 2017 (the latest available) is provided in the table below.
+The Clyde Marine Mammal Project documents sightings of marine mammals (and basking sharks) in the Clyde, and is undertaking a visual and acoustic marine mammal survey of the only identified cetacean species in the Clyde and is ughout the year.
+In 2017, recorded between February acent to Hunterston orded between February and May adjacent to Construction Yard and Hunterston Coal Terminal e Hunterston and Fairlie Channels to the North.